Step into the past and experience the richness of our local history, preserved through artifacts, photographs, documents, and engaging stories.

 PHS In the News

-Some excellent articles just came out about the upcoming grand (re)opening of our Folklore Museum!
+Some excellent articles were published this summer about the grand (re)opening of our Folklore Museum!
 Check out the Green Laker and Fox Cities Worth the Drive.

 Dimensions for the wall where we would like the mural are: